defuncart/game_saves_backup/README.md

 Check out [releases](https://github.com/defuncart/game_saves_backup/releases) for the latest release.

+In desktop mode, the application can be added to Steam Launcher as a Non-Steam game via content menu, Lutris or Heroic.
+Official artwork assets can be found in [assets_dev/steam](assets_dev/steam) and added via Steam launcher.

+## Building Locally

 If you wish to build from source, you will require:

 - Flutter >= 3.13